artur-ciocanu/launch.en/help/extension-reference/web/core-extension/overview.md

 </script>
 ```

-When you create the data element in tags, simply provide the path to that variable.
+When you create the data element in the Data Collection UI, simply provide the path to that variable.

 If you use a data collector object as party of your data layer, use dot notation in the path to reference the object and property you want to capture into the data element, like `_myData.pageName`, or `digitalData.pageName`, and so on.